Force over Distance: Chapter 14

 He motioned for her to get started.

 It didn't take long to explain the basics of why the ship had lost power.
-The story Wray outlined was straightforward, and the crew seemed to take it okay, judging by the relaxed postures and the intermittent wry commentary that came back at her.
+The story Wray outlined was straightforward and low on detail.
+The crew seemed to take it okay, judging by the relaxed postures and the intermittent wry commentary that came back at her.

-At the end of Wray’s explanation, she turned to Rush and asked him if he had anything to add.
+But, in the end, she turned to Rush and asked if he had anything to add.

-At her question, Rush looked up, pushing his hair back with one hand.
+Rush looked up and swept his hair out of his eyes.
 “No. No, not particularly.”
 He refocused on his computer, then, in a lethally casual tone, added, “I'd advise against leaving me for dead, unless y’want to lose life support.”

-It took all of Young's self control not to visibly wince. //Thanks for that,// he shot at Rush.
-He did his best to avoid glaring at the scientist.
+It took all of Young's self control not to visibly wince. //Thanks for that.//

 //They need to know,// Rush replied. //I just happened to pick an example from within my repertoire of experience.//